DiggidyDev/LoopringAPI/README.md

 - BanthaFupa: Helping to test the different endpoints!
 - Taranasus: His [LoopringSharp](https://github.com/taranasus/LoopringSharp) package gave me the little boost of motivation to get started on this API wrapper!

+# Like what you see?

+If you like what you see and want to support the development of this wrapper, it's as simple as just using it!
+Whenever you [place an order](https://diggydev.co.uk/loopring/apireference.html#loopring.client.Client.submit_order) (without changing the `affiliate` arg), it'll send a small share of the fees to me! <3